jw-coder84/CI-Project-Portfolio-1/README.md

 ![Wireframe images](read-me-files/wireframe-5.png)

 ## Site Structure
 The site is one page with links to different sections.
+The links point to the contact form and the links to external sites.